SmarterApp/TDS_TestDeliverySystemMaintenance/src/python/README.md

 $ pip install -r requirements.txt
 ```
 You're all set!
 Make sure to always enter the correct python environment before running the script, or you may start up the wrong python version or encounter missing packages.

-### Configuration

-#### Settings, overrides, and security

-The script is configured by reading a settings file.
-This way you can run the scripts with no arguments and they'll do what you want every time.

-The script contains sensible, but public default settings.
-To provide your own values, create a file called settings_secret.py** and add your own versions of the settings found in the SETTINGS section of the main script.
-It's easier to copy all the lines over then adjust as desired.
-If settings_secret.py is not found at runtime, the script will complain, as this is probably not what you want.

-If you put any sensitive values in settings_secret.py it's advised to **set the permissions on settings_secret.py so nobody but you can read it**.
-It also shouldn't be put into source control or emailed around.

-### Troubleshooting

-#### Runtime issues

-TODO

-#### Performance

-TODO